 Community — Is the school well established with people who have already gone through the training?
 This will mean that in the coaching community you will have people with more experience than you who will be able to share their knowledge with you.

 Live element of training — Is there a live element to the training?
-Online is an excellent way to learn, and there is still no substitute for synchronous learning with real people in real time.
+Online is an excellent way to learn, but there is still no substitute for synchronous learning with real people in real time.
 Factor in the cost of getting to the live training.
 For example, if you are in the UK and the trainings are all in America that might mean a significant additional cost for travel and lodgings.

 Flexibility — Be sure to look at the times and dates of virtual sessions and live sessions.
 Because many schools are international, be sure to pay attention to time differences.
 While you certainly can get up at 2 AM to make a coaching class, you may want to consider picking a course that fits your current schedule.
 After all, taking care of yourself makes you a better Coach.